elasticpath/docusaurus-snapshot-version/README.md

   Ideally, the versioned assets would reside with the versioned documents (i.e. `website/versioned_docs/version-<version-number>/assets/`), but this cannot be achieved without changing the core logic of Docusaurus V1.

 #### Site-Specific Static Assets

-- All static assets are at the root of the `website/static` directory.
-Once a static asset type is versioned, a `next` directory for the "next release" and a `<version-number>` directory for the versioned files are generated.
+Site-specific static asset files are in the `website/static/` directory, and static directories at this location can be versioned.

+- If a static directory is versioned for the first time, everything in the static directory is copied into the `<version-number>` and the `next` (for next release) directories.
+These new directories are under the same static directory.
+- If a static directory has been versioned before, everything in the `next` directory is copied into the `<new-version-number>` directory.

+e.g. Once `website/static/img` directory is versioned, files from that directory are in the following directories:
+- `website/static/img/next`
+- `website/static/img/<version-number>`
+   > Any subsequent versioning will copy files from "next" release (`website/static/img/next`) into the new release (`website/static/img/<new-version-number>`)

 When you execute the `docusaurus-snapshot-version` command, the following steps are performed:

 1. In the "next release" directory:

    - Adds a new line to the end of all `*.md` files.
    - Adds a new line to the end of the `website/sidebars.json` file

 2. Creates a new version in the `website/versioned_docs/` directory by running the following command: `docusaurus-version`

    Because all the Markdown files and the `sidebars.json` file contain a change (the new line), Docusaurus copies all the files from the "next release" location to the "new version" location.

 3. Removes the new lines that were added in step 1 for both the "next release" and the "new version".

 4. Copies all the files from the `docs/assets/` directory (without any sub-directories) into the `docs/assets/version-<new-version>/` directory.

 5. In the `website/versioned_docs/version-<version-number>/` directory, updates all the documents containing image references to point to the new assets directory created in the previous step.

-6. If site-specific static asset types are included in the versioning, there are two scenarios:
+6. If site-specific static assets are included in the versioning:

-    1. If the static asset type has never been versioned before, then a new `next` directory and a new `version-<version-number>` directory is created.
-If the static asset type has been versioned before, then only a new `version-<version-number>` directory is created.
-In the first case, everything from the static asset type directory is copied into the `next` directory.
-In both cases, everything from the `next` directory is copied into the `version-<version-number>` directory.
+   1. The appropriate directories are generated based on whether the static asset directories have been versioned before or not.
-    2. Then the references to the static asset files in the `docs` directory and `versioned_docs` directory are updated accordingly.
+   2. File path references to the static asset files in the `docs` and `versioned_docs` directories are updated accordingly.

-## Usage

-1. Add this module to your Docusaurus project:

-- Yarn: `yarn add https://github.com/elasticpath/docusaurus-snapshot-version.git --dev`
-- Npm: `npm install https://github.com/elasticpath/docusaurus-snapshot-version.git --save-dev`

-> **Note**: At the moment, this tool is not published to npm registry.
-We can add a git repository as a dependency.

-2. Run the following command to create a new version from "next release" docs.

-    ```sh
-    $ ./node_modules/.bin/docusaurus-snapshot-version create --version <version-number> --siteDir <siteDir> --staticDir <staticDir>
-    ```

-    - `version` - Required.
-The value of the new version to create, such as `1.1.x` or `2.0.0`.

-    - `siteDir` - Optional.
-The absolute or relative path to the `website` directory of the Docusaurus V1 project.
-The default value is `.`.

-    - `staticDir` Optional.
-The name of the static asset directory to be versioned under the website/static directory.
-The option can be repeated multiple times.
-The default value is an empty array.